 For lower drive frequencies, comparable to the bandwidth, new features appear in both the experimental and numerical phase diagrams which are not captured by the model of Eq.\!~\eqref{basicHamiltonian_TB_FL}.
 The observation and characterization of these new features constitutes the second main result of this work.
 These differences are apparent in Figs.~\ref{fig:phaseDiagram}(b) and \ref{fig:phaseDiagram}(d).
-To visualize the differences, in Fig.~\ref{fig:FrequenyComaparison}(a) we show the ratio between the data presented in Fig.~\ref{fig:phaseDiagram}(b) and Fig.~\ref{fig:phaseDiagram}(a), denoted $\sigma_{200\mathrm{Hz}}/\sigma_{1\mathrm{kHz}}$.
+We visualize the differences more starkly in Fig.~{\ref{fig:FrequenyComaparison}(a)}, which shows the ratio between the measured low-frequency and high-frequency widths, denoted $\sigma_{200\mathrm{Hz}}/\sigma_{1\mathrm{kHz}}$.
 We observe the dominant deviation from the high-frequency behavior to occur when $\Delta/J\gtrsim 2$.
 We note in particular two features, which appear in both the experimental data of Fig.~\ref{fig:phaseDiagram}(b) and \ref{fig:FrequenyComaparison}(a) and the numerical results of Fig.~\ref{fig:phaseDiagram}(d): a narrow band of anomalously low expansion near the line $K_0\approx 3.8$ for larger values of $\Delta/J$, and a broad area of anomalously high expansion in the lower-right of the parameter space.
 We interpret these features as a signature of nontrivial phenomena not captured by the simple high-frequency approximation.

-To further investigate the drive frequency dependence of these features of the phase diagram, we took similar measurements of the expansion with a drive frequency of 300~Hz ($\hbar\omega = 5.90J$), but otherwise identical experimental conditions.
+To further investigate the drive frequency dependence of these features of the phase diagram, we took similar measurements of the expansion with a drive frequency of 300~Hz ($\hbar\omega = 5.90J$), but otherwise identical experimental conditions, presented in~\cite{supp_mat}.
 The ratio between the measured widths at 300~Hz and the 1~kHz data set, denoted $\sigma_{300\mathrm{Hz}}/\sigma_{1\mathrm{kHz}}$, appears in Fig.~\ref{fig:FrequenyComaparison}(b).
 We observe the same general features at this slightly higher drive frequency, but the extent and magnitude of the deviation is reduced, indicating the approach towards the high-frequency limit.